 The Royal Palace, Madrid

-One area you'll visit that's awash in splendor is the Madrid de los Austrias.
-It was built in the 16th century during the reign of the Hapsburg Dynasty's first ruler, Charles I. Located in the city center, it's home to one of the grandest plazas in Spain, the Plaza Mayor, which was once the heart of Old Madrid.
+Enjoy a half-day walk in Madrid led by an expert local guide today.
+Madrid has a long history, and today the city adorns itself with that history in its architecture, public spaces, and culture.
+One area you'll visit is the Madrid de los Austrias.
+It was built in the 16th century during the reign of the Hapsburg Dynasty's first ruler, Charles I, and is home to one of the grandest plazas in Spain, the Plaza Mayor, which was once the heart of Old Madrid.

 Toledo and its iconic Alcázar